ranja-sarkar/stats/statistical models/readme.md

 <img width="385" alt="5" src="https://github.com/user-attachments/assets/bcf6bbba-3972-4d52-aec1-613f4b3b85fc">

+"There are 2 general ways to build statistical hashtag#models -
+i) model-based approach, where the parameters of interest are intended to capture important and interpretable features of the generating process, separated from the (accidental) features of the particular hashtag#data ii) design-based approach, where the hashtag#probability calculations are based on the randomization used in the investigation/experiment.
+The fundamentals of Bayes theorem have no opinion on which way is utilized and can be used in both the approaches."
 For more, please read this book chapter: https://bayesiancomputationbook.com/markdown/chp_09.html

 In unsupervised learning and/or supervised learning (specific approach or model used), the most influential factor in a statistical analysis is the driving question, the one we try to answer with our analysis.